AccessibleFuture/braille/php-local-liblouis/README.md

 ### Temp Files

 `PHP-LibLouis` utilizes PHP tempfiles to interact with the `file2brl` command line program.
 As a result, two temp files will be stored on your system at `/tmp` for every system call made to `PHP-LibLouis`.
-If an error is encountered, or if you are using the `returnBrailleForString()` function, then all of the temp files at this location will be cleaned up automatically by initiating a call to the `unlink()` PHP function. **However, the translated text file that is returned by `returnBRFFileForString()` will not be cleaned up automatically through the `unlink()` PHP function -- it is up to your program to clean up the remaining temp file resulting from the use of the `returnBRFFileForString()` .**
+If an error is encountered, or if you are using the `returnBrailleForString()` function, then all of the temp files at this location will be cleaned up automatically by initiating a call to the `unlink()` PHP function. **However, the translated text file that is returned by `returnBRFFileForString()` will not be cleaned up automatically through the `unlink()` PHP function&mdash;it is up to your program to clean up the remaining temp file resulting from the use of `returnBRFFileForString()` .**

 ### Options